xueyinglyu/cfDNA/README.md

 sh cfDNA_pipeline.sh /pathowh01/disk1/lyuxy/pipeline/env
 ```

+## Tips
+1. If cnvkit cannot be install sucessfully, please update conda, add neccessary channels and try installation again.

-If these packages and tools cannot be installed successfully by conda, please try to install them in other ways and replace the paths of the tools in cfDNA_pipeline.py
+2. If these packages and tools cannot be installed successfully by conda, please try to install them in other ways and replace the paths of the tools in cfDNA_pipeline.py

 Required packages and tools:
 <ol>